Quickly fix your “MacBook keyboard not working” issue

 4. Click on Modifier Keys and select the Apple Internal Keyboard.

-5. Reconfigure each modifier key through their respective drop-down menus, and choose the action you want it to perform.
+5. Reconfigure each modifier key through its respective drop-down menu, and choose the action you want it to perform.

 Sticky Keys are a helpful feature that lets a user set modifier keys that don't have to be held to use, while Slow Keys change the amount of time between pressing and registering a key.
 If these features aren't useful to you, having them switched on may pose issues.
 To check your Slow and Sticky Keys settings: